 - Help BEAT Kidney Disease for people with chronic kidney disease (CKD), are on dialysis or have had a kidney transplant

-The National Institute of Health Research is the research delivery arm of the NHS.
-Operating across England through local clinical research networks, including Greater Manchester, it ensures effective delivery of research across all health specialties.
+The National Institute of Health and Care Research is the research delivery arm of the NHS.
+Operating across England through local clinical research networks, including Greater Manchester and North West Coast, it ensures effective delivery of research across all health specialities.

 Find out more >>